-The last stop on my road trip through the Canadian Rockies before heading back to Calgary was Edmonton.
+As part of our road trip through the Canadian Rockies, we spent 2 days in Edmonton before heading back to Calgary.
 All the locals seemed really surprised that we chose to stop into Edmonton, but I’m not sure why.
 The city is filled with great places to eat and drink and offers some fun activities.
 If you ever find yourself there, here’s my recommendations:

 Edmonton has a couple of popular areas.
 If you’re looking to be where everything is either stay by Roger’s Place (the Oilers hockey stadium), or close to Whyte Avenue.
 Both locations are near a variety of restaurants and bars.
 We stayed in an Airbnb downtown that we soon figured out had no air conditioning.
 If you’re visiting in the summer, definitely try to stay somewhere that has AC as it can get pretty warm in Edmonton.